 Benefits of e-residency

-E-residents can sole proprietorship status of Group III, and pay only one unified flat tax — 5% of income (if the established limit of income isn't exceeded).
+E-residents can have the proprietorship status of Group III and pay only one unified flat tax — 5% of income (if the established limit of income isn't exceeded).
 If the income is higher, they must pay an additional 15% tax on the amount by which the limit is exceeded.

 There is a possibility to open a bank account remotely, and use online banking.
 Moreover, a foreigner could get an e-signature, which allows signing contracts and documents remotely without being physically present in the country.